softcommerceltd/AvocadoStore/README.md

 # AvocadoStore_M24
-Magento :: AvocadoStore :: Integration
+Magento :: AvocadoStore :: Synchronisation

-Magento plugin that integrates AvocadoStore order and shipment synchronisation.
+A plugin that integrates and synchronises data between Magento and AvocadoStore https://www.avocadostore.de/ Available integrations:
+* -- order import from AvocadoStore into Magento;
+* -- shipment export form Magento to Avocadostore;